 Today, special computer software and phone apps can be used to manipulate and edit photographs.

-19th century portrait photographers found their own tips and tricks to transform their images.
-Allow students to experiment with various materials to create self-made filters, vignettes, or unique lighting.
+19th-century portrait photographers found their own tips and tricks to transform their images.
+Allow students to experiment with various materials to create self-made filters, vignettes, and/or unique lighting.
 For example, students can place colored cellophane over their lens to tint their image.

-For more authentic 19th century style photographs, print only in black and white or sepia tone.
+For more authentic-looking 19th-century-style photographs, print only in black and white or sepia tone.

 Portraits can be composed and taken in a variety of ways.
-Invite students to try different poses or angles, or different shots including close ups, medium close-ups (chest and head), and full body.
+Invite students to try different poses or angles, as well as different shots, including close ups, medium close-ups (chest and head), and full body.